ezafeire/LSRP_Paycheck_Farmer/README.md

 # LSRP Paycheck Farmer

-This python automation was created for the game San Andreas Multiplayer and in particular the Los Santos Roleplay community.
+This python bot/automation was created for the game San Andreas Multiplayer and in particular the Los Santos Roleplay community.

 ### Problem statement: